uhub/awesome-actionscript/README.md

 * [nathanhinish/AS3-IABLib](https://github.com/nathanhinish/AS3-IABLib) - An ActionScript 3 library for IAB specs.
 Includes the following features: VAST 2.0 Spec (http://www.iab.net/vast) for parsing VAST responses.
 VPAID Spec (http://www.iab.net/vpaid) for creating VPAID-compliant ads.
 * [ciathyza/tetragon](https://github.com/ciathyza/tetragon) - Tetragon is an Open Source cross-platform game engine used to develop games and applications for the web, desktop and mobile devices.
 It is written purely in ActionScript 3 and comfortably allows to write source code once and deploy builds to several different target platforms.
 Unlike most other Flash-based game engines and frameworks that allow you to develop a specific type of game or that provide a subset API to support game development, Tetragon provides a complete foundation with that any type of game can be developed, incl. resource management, debugging facilities, multi-locale support, layered extendability, a game-oriented data structure, and a lot more.
 * [UnitZeroOne/AS3ATF](https://github.com/UnitZeroOne/AS3ATF) - ActionScript Library to read, write and inspect Adobe's Texture Format.
+* [Tastenkunst/brfv4_ane_examples](https://github.com/Tastenkunst/brfv4_ane_examples) - Adobe AIR native extension for Windows, macOS, iOS and Android.
 * [swellee/LeUI](https://github.com/swellee/LeUI) - leui --an as3(actionscript 3.0) ui framework
 * [joshtynjala/flexwires](https://github.com/joshtynjala/flexwires) - Drag-and-drop wiring UI for Adobe Flex
 * [cantrell/Reversi](https://github.com/cantrell/Reversi) - A simple Reversi game written in ActionScript.
 It's designed to run on any device that supports Flash/AIR, regardless of screen size.
 For instructions on building the Reversi projects, see the Reversi Wiki.
 * [benrhodes/graffiti-as3-drawing-lib-touch](https://github.com/benrhodes/graffiti-as3-drawing-lib-touch) - ActionScript 3 Drawing library made for touch devices.
-* [Tastenkunst/brfv4_ane_examples](https://github.com/Tastenkunst/brfv4_ane_examples) - Adobe AIR native extension for Windows, macOS, iOS and Android.
+* [tuarua/AR-ANE](https://github.com/tuarua/AR-ANE) - ARKit Adobe Air Native Extension for iOS11
 * [pechemann/hummingbird](https://github.com/pechemann/hummingbird) - The easiest way to build and deploy robust MVC applications for ActionScript 3.0, Mobile and the Starling Framework.
 * [graysonlang/proscenium](https://github.com/graysonlang/proscenium) - Proscenium ActionScript Library
 * [flashquartermaster/Cuke4AS3](https://github.com/flashquartermaster/Cuke4AS3) - A BDD Cucumber wire protocol implementation for Flash ActionScript